The Future of Our Oceans Science Illustration

 Picture our oceans in 30 years.
 What do you see?
 The year 2050 isn’t that far off, and it’s critically important that we make changes now to secure a healthy future.
 The lead image above paints a dark picture of future ocean ecosystems—but it doesn’t have to turn out this way.

 Ecologist, marine biologist, and conservationist Douglas J. McCauley, UCSB, contacted Nicolle to create this ocean ecology science illustration.
 For McCauley’s article, 10 steps to save the ocean, he needed a vivid visual of the consequences of inaction.
 Continue reading to learn more about the process of creating this epic illustration, and to see the alternative, healthy future (jump to the full art close-up).

 This is the kind of challenge we love at SayoStudio—making epic, conceptually complex art pieces for important causes.
 Nicolle has had the pleasure of working with the McCauley lab for many years, with one of our first and most popular collaborations shown here, comparing land and ocean extinctions.
 McCauley referenced this land vs sea extinction art as a starting point for his vision of the new ecology landscape.
 (Here’s another of our favorite ecology illustrations, focused on hippo poop!).

 Clarifying Details: Research and Sketching Ocean Ecology Science Illustration

 McCauley provided Nicolle with a detailed list of content to include, plus pages of helpful photo references.
-For the healthy ocean ecology illustration, we needed to include:
+The healthy ocean ecology illustration needed to include: